altrsoftware/altr-alation-classification/README.md

 1. gets all databases from ALTR that have a classification report

-2. gets the classifiers of said databases
+2. gets the classifier(s) of said databases

-3. gets the columns of said classifiers
+3. gets the columns of said classifier(s)

-4. gets corresponding Alation column data
+4. gets corresponding Alation columns

-5. adds classifier(s) to column in Alation
+5. updates *ALTR Classification* (Custom Field) with classifier(s) of each column

+6. updates *ALTR Classification Report* (Custom Field) in the Alation datasource page with a ALTR classification report overview